 In September 2017, the Group invested in Shanghai CREATER Industrial Co., Ltd. ("CREATER"), a staged office space company in China, for two-year convertible notes amounted RMB100 with an interest rate of 10% per year.
 The convertible notes with equity pledge are convertible upon satisfaction of certain conditions or at the option of the Group to ordinary shares in the last month before the expiration.
-The convertible notes are recorded as available-forsale debt securities.
+The convertible notes were recorded as available-for-sale debt securities and were redeemed on maturity in 2019.